Evaluating Visual Odometry Methods for Autonomous Driving in Rain: RESULTS AND ANALYSIS

 \subsection{Qualitative Analysis}

 The methods such as DF-VO and CNN-SVO which employ a depth prediction model are able to maintain a consistent scale even for rain sequences, while other methods suffer from scale inconsistency problems shown in Fig. \ref{scale_inconsistency}.
 TartanVO suffers from drifting issues when the vehicle is at rest, as shown in Fig. \ref{tartan_drift}.
-This might be due to training bias acquired due to constant motion experienced by an aerial vehicle even when hovering in place.
+This might be due to training bias from the constant motion experienced by an aerial vehicle even when hovering in place.
 DSO, SVO and ORB-SLAM3 delocalize easily when encountering large exposure change, likely due to the lack of matching features.
 SVO is more resistant to such changes due to the exposure compensation algorithm and thus is able to localize for more rain sequences.
 The first 500m of the 12-22 sequence is particularly challenging due to large dynamic objects, which explains the high errors seen in Table \ref{eval_all_mono}.
 For monocular camera setup, DF-VO is able to identify the outliers caused by the dynamic objects which reduces the errors significantly.

 For the entire route of 12-22 sequence in the 4Seasons dataset, the stereo camera setup fails due to a challenging tunnel segment.
-However, for all the other sequences from Table \ref{eval_all_stereo} the stereo camera based localization algorithms provide reasonable results with the best performing algorithm being our proposed variant of modified DROID-SLAM (MDS + CGRP + H) algorithm.
+The best localization results in the stereo camera setup were obtained from our proposed variant of modified DROID-SLAM (MDS + CGRP + H) algorithm.

 In general, the occlusion caused by the adherent raindrop does not significantly impact visual odometry as long as sufficient good visual features can still be found in the scene.
 This is difficult for the rain + night sequence as the unoccluded regions of the images does not provide good visual features due to the night time imaging.
 The lens flare and rain streaks might result in undesirable visual features identified which calls for additional filters to ignore or remove this effect.
-Additional issues such as over-exposure when making a turn, worsened by the lens flare, could result in a white image for up to a second.
-This causes the visual odometry to lose all visual features for that short period of time which calls for the need of other sources of information.
+Additional issues such as over-exposure when making a turn could cause the visual odometry to lose all visual features for that short period of time which calls for the need of a sensor fusion approach.